A neural network approach to learning solutions of a class of elliptic variational inequalities: Neural network approach

 given sets of neural networks $\cXs$ and $\cXt$.
-This structure generalises all of the above-mentioned approaches.
-We will denote by $\hatu$ and $\hatuA$ an exact solution to \eqref{eq:minmax_general_new} and a computed solution to \eqref{eq:minmax_general_new} via a numerical algorithm $\mathcal{A}$, respectively.
-In our numerical implementation, we will use a alternating gradient descent ascent algorithm (GDA) to solve our discrete problem, see \cref{alg:1} on page~\pageref{alg:1} (GDA can be thought of as an inexact version of Uzawa's algorithm).
+This structure generalises all of the above-mentioned approaches \corr{\textit{and therefore we will perform the error analysis (in \S \ref{sec:error_analysis}) for this problem}}.
+We will denote by

+an exact solution to \eqref{eq:minmax_general_new} and a computed solution to \eqref{eq:minmax_general_new} via a numerical algorithm\footnote{\corr{In our numerical implementation, we will use a gradient descent ascent algorithm (GDA) to solve our discrete problem, see Algorithm \ref{alg:1} on page~\pageref{alg:1}.
+GDA can be thought of as an inexact version of Uzawa's algorithm.}} $\mathcal{A}$, respectively.